bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 extremely straightforward, live reloadable, functional code, while abstaining from absolutely everything that isn't needed.

-ClojureScript has inspired me to write my JavaScript in a way that reflects the simplicity of the Yome itself.
+ClojureScript has inspired me to write JavaScript in a way that reflects the simplicity of the Yome itself.

 You can interact with the completed JavaScript widget right